Frequent services and realtime information. Time to throw away the timetable?

 Frequent services, 7 days-a-week

-The start of 10-minute services on weekends on three lines (which those three are at least every 10-15 minutes at most times) is a big step towards being able to travel around Melbourne without a timetable.
+The start of 10-minute services on weekends on three lines (which are now at least every 10-15 minutes at most times) is a big step towards being able to travel around Melbourne without a timetable.
 This is a vital part of making public transport competitive with car travel.

 As Jarrett Walker says, “frequency is freedom”.
 Freedom from waiting, freedom from living your life by a PT timetable, freedom to hop on, hop off and travel spontaneously without a huge time penalty, and freedom to make trips requiring connections, without a long wait if you miss one.
 This last point in particular is important because it means different lines can work better together as an anywhere-to-anywhere network.